RafaelAmauri/Projects/README.md

 # Projects
-All these projects were made by me, for learning a new concept or improving some skill I might have.
+All these projects were made by me, either for learning a new concept or just for fun.
 You can use the code in any way you may want to, with or without crediting me.
 The contents are 100% public.

 ## Image Studio